speeduino/wiki.js/home.md

 As a starting point, it is generally recommended to first upload the firmware to your Arduino and get it connecting to the tuning software (Tuner Studio) before moving on to hardware assembly or wiring etc. Software setup and configuration on Speeduino can be completed without the need for any additional hardware to be present (Beyond the arduino itself) and this allows exploration of the software and options available before either an outlay of significant funds or a significant investment of time.

-More details on hardware requirments and verson specific features can be found on the Getting Started page. (https://wiki.speeduino.com/en/Getting_Started)
+More details on hardware requirments and verson specific features can be found on the [Getting Started page](/en/Getting_Started)

 ### About this manual

 As an open source project, this documentation is growing continually and this means that you may come across gaps in the documentation where little information is currently provided.
 Please do not hesitate to post on the forum if there is something missing that you need critically (or even not so critically).

 Additionally, if you would like to contribute to the Speeduino documentation, we would love to hear from you!
-The preferred method to request wiki access is either via Slack (https://speeduino.com/forum/app.php/page/slack)
+The preferred method to request wiki access is either via [Slack](https://speeduino.com/forum/app.php/page/slack)